AudigoLabs/afs/DESIGN.md

 containing an object_id of 1234 and an object_block_index of 1, which is block 3, and we continue iterating over the chunks in block 3.

+### Object Seeking

 If we want to seek to a specific point in the object which has many blocks, we first need to determine which block contains the portion of the object which we're looking for.
 This is done by performing a binary search and reading the offset chunk from the start of each block (other than the first one, which has an offset of 0).
-Then, we iterate through the chunks of the block we want to find the position of the data we're looking for.
+Once we identify the block, we then perform a binary search of the sub-blocks to locate the one which contains the portion of the object we're looking for.
+Lastly, or in the case of an AFS version 1 block which doesn't have sub-blocks, we linearly iterate through the chunks to find the position of the data we're looking for.